3p deletion syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-deletion of part of the short arm of chromosome 3 (3p).
-Signs and symptoms reported have been variable; some individuals have been described as normal or having mild signs, while most individuals have been more severely affected.
-Characteristic features of the condition include low birth weight, microcephaly, trigonocephaly, hypotonia, intellectual disability, growth delay, ptosis of the eye, and micrognathia.
-Other features that may be seen include polydactyly, renal anomalies, congenital heart defects, ear anomalies, and gastrointestinal tract anomalies.
-The loss of several genes on the deleted part of the chromosome is responsible for the features observed in the condition, with the range and nature of features sometimes depending upon the size of the deleted segment.
-The loss of a "critical region" at 3p25 is thought to be the cause of many of the features that are commonly present in individuals with 3p deletion syndrome.
-The deletion usually occurs for the first time in the affected individual (as a de novo mutation) but it may also be inherited from a parent with a balanced translocation, or more rarely, from a seemingly unaffected parent with the same deletion.3p deletion syndrome is a rare chromosome disorder characterized by the
+chromosome 3 (known as 3p).
+The signs and symptoms vary.
+Some affected people appear to have no features or mild features, but most have been more severely affected.
+Features of the condition may include low birth weight, small head size (microcephaly), trigonocephaly, poor muscle tone (hypotonia), intellectual disability, growth delay, ptosis of the eye, and small jaw (micrognathia).
+Other features that have been reported include polydactyly, kidney anomalies, congenital heart defects, ear anomalies, and gastrointestinal tract anomalies.
+The loss of several genes on the deleted part of the chromosome is responsible for the features of the condition.
+The range and severity of features sometimes depends on the size of the missing piece of the chromosome.
+The loss of a specific region called 3p25 is thought to cause many of the more common features.
+The deletion usually occurs for the first time in the affected person (called a de novo mutation) but it can be inherited from a parent.3p deletion syndrome is a rare chromosome disorder characterized by a missing (deleted) part of the short arm of

 - Genetics Home Reference (GHR) contains information on 3p deletion syndrome.
 This website is maintained by the National Library of Medicine.